 What are your plans for the future?

-Visit the Ugalla Primate Project website for a wealth of information including images and videos of the wildlife.
+Meet Dr Alex Piel and find out more about the project in our feature: The life of a primatologist.
+Be sure to visit the GMERC website for a wealth of information including images and videos of the wildlife.